The Cranbrook School Council is responsible for the governance of the School.

 Richard’s academic career is grounded in the Classics and Ancient History.
 He was Chair of the Department of Classics and Ancient History before becoming Head of the School of Humanities at the University of Sydney.
 Richard’s communications experience includes writing and hosting popular BBC programs on archaeology and ancient history.

-He was appointed to the School Council as a director in 2023.
+Richard was appointed to the School Council as a director in 2023.

 BA (Hons) (Cambridge), MEng (Dist) (Cambridge)

 JP is currently CFO of Vocus Group.
-Prior to that has been the CFO of Blackbird Ventures, Westpac’s Specialist Businesses division, AMP Capital, and the Virgin Group.
+Prior to that he has been the CFO of Blackbird Ventures, Westpac’s Specialist Businesses division, AMP Capital, and the Virgin Group.
 He began his career at Goldman Sachs in London and Sydney.

-B Comm (Accounting and Finance) (UNSW)
+B Comm (Accounting and Finance) (UNSW), Grad Dip App Fin & Inv (FINSIA)

 BEc (Hons) (Sydney), PhD (Finance) (Sydney), GAICD

 Amelia is currently Senior Advisor – MA Financial Group, having previously held senior roles at UBS Investment Bank.
-She has over twenty years’ experience advising ASX boards and has been a non-executive director on companies representing MA Asset Management’s investments.
+She has over twenty years’ experience advising ASX boards and has been a non-executive director of companies representing MA Asset Management’s investments.

 She is the contributing author of a university textbook on corporate finance and has lectured at undergraduate and masters level at the University of Sydney.